-Know the limits: Just like people, pets’ cold tolerance can vary from pet to pet based on their coat, body fat stores, activity level, and health.
-Be aware of your pet’s tolerance for cold weather, and adjust accordingly.
+Know the Limits: Just like people, pets’ cold tolerance can vary from pet to pet based on their coat, body fat stores, activity level, and health.
+Be aware of your pet’s tolerance for cold weather and adjust accordingly.
 You will probably need to shorten your dog’s walks in very cold weather to protect you both from weather-associated health risks.

 Arthritic and elderly pets may have more difficulty walking on snow and ice and may be more prone to slipping and falling.
 Long-haired or thick-coated dogs tend to be more cold-tolerant, but are still at risk in cold weather.
 Short-haired pets feel the cold faster because they have less protection, and short-legged pets may become cold faster because their bellies and bodies are more likely to come into contact with snow-covered ground.

-Provide choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
+Provide Choices: Just like you, pets prefer comfortable sleeping places and may change their location based on their need for more or less warmth.
 Give them some safe options to allow them to vary their sleeping place to adjust to their needs.

-Stay inside: Cats and dogs should be kept inside during cold weather.
+Stay Inside: Cats and dogs should be kept inside during cold weather.
 It’s a common belief that dogs and cats are more resistant than people to cold weather because of their fur, but it’s untrue.
 Like people, cats and dogs are susceptible to frostbite and hypothermia and should be kept inside.
-Longer-haired and thick-coated dog breeds, such as huskies and other dogs bred for colder climates, are more tolerant of cold weather; but no pet should be left outside for long periods in below-freezing weather.
+Longer-haired and thick-coated dog breeds, such as huskies and other dogs bred for colder climates, are more tolerant of cold weather, but no pet should be left outside for long periods in below-freezing weather.

-If your dog is outdoors much of the day for any reason, they must be protected by a dry, draft-free shelter that is large enough to allow them to move comfortably, but small enough to hold in body heat.
+If your dog is outdoors much of the day for any reason, they must be protected by a dry, draft-free shelter that is large enough to allow them to move comfortably but small enough to hold in body heat.
 The floor should be raised a few inches from the ground and covered with cedar shavings or straw.
 The doorway should be covered with waterproof burlap or heavy plastic.
-Routinely check your pet’s water dish to make certain the water is fresh and unfrozen.
+Routinely check your pet’s water dish to make sure the water is fresh and unfrozen.
 Use plastic food and water bowls; when the temperature is low, your pet’s tongue can stick and freeze to metal.

 Rock salt and other chemicals used to melt snow and ice can irritate the pads of your pet’s feet.
 Wipe all paws with a damp towel before your pet licks them and irritates their mouth.

 Antifreeze is a deadly poison, but it has a sweet taste that may attract animals and children.
 Wipe up any antifreeze spills immediately and keep it, like all household chemicals, out of reach.
-Coolants and antifreeze made with propylene glycol are less toxic to pets, wildlife and family.
+Coolants and antifreeze made with propylene glycol are less toxic to pets, wildlife, and family.

 Dogs are at particular risk of salt poisoning in winter due to the rock salt used in many areas—often when licking it from their paws after a walk.
 Store de-icing salt in a safe place and wipe your dog’s paws, even after short walks.
 If your dog ingests rock salt, call a veterinarian immediately.

-Recognize problems: If your pet is whining, shivering, seems anxious, slows down or stops moving, seems weak, or starts looking for warm places to burrow, get them back inside quickly because they are showing signs of hypothermia.
-Frostbite is harder to detect, and may not be fully recognized until a few days after the damage is done.
+Recognize Problems: If your pet is whining, shivering, seems anxious, slows down or stops moving, seems weak, or starts looking for warm places to burrow, get them back inside quickly because they are showing signs of hypothermia.
+Frostbite is harder to detect and may not be fully recognized until a few days after the damage is done.
 If you suspect your pet has hypothermia or frostbite, consult your veterinarian immediately.